 Mutual Fund Types Based on Asset Class

 These funds invest in stocks.
 They invest the money collected from investors from diverse into stocks of different companies.
 The returns or losses are determined by how these shares perform in the stock market.
-As equity funds have a quick growth, the risk of losing money is comparatively higher.
+As equity funds have quick growth, the risk of losing money is comparatively higher.

 Money Market Funds

 Just like some investors stock trading on the stock market, some money trading on the money market, also known as the capital market.
-It is usually run by the government, banks or corporations by issuing money market securities like bonds, T-bills, dated securities and certificate of deposits among others.
+It is usually run by the government, banks or corporations by issuing money market securities like bonds, T-bills, dated securities and certificates of deposits among others.
 The fund manager invests your money and disburses regular dividends to you in return.
 If you opt for a short-term plan the risk is relatively less.

 Balanced or Hybrid Funds

 Balance or hybrid funds are a mix of equity and debt funds.
 They tend to invest an equivalent quantity in equity and debt funds in order to maintain the investment risk level balanced.

 Sector funds are the funds that stick to one sector of the industry when investing.
 For example – Pharma sector mutual funds will only invest in those companies that are in the pharma sector.
 The returns of the investment also depend on the performance of the particular sector.